 Nicole O'Neil Photography

 We live in a digital world.
 We want everything at our fingertips.
-For many photographers, myself included, the digital age brought a shift from ensuring our clients had quality products to providing digital images instead.
+For many photographers, myself included, the digital age brought a shift from ensuring our clients had quality products to providing digital images instead and basically for free.
 I followed the trend.
-I thought I was doing what was best for me, my business, and my clients.
+I thought I was doing what was best for my clients, my business and me.
 But, I don't think that is the case.
+I think as an industry, we've been doing a huge disservice to our clients and to ourselves as artists.

 A few weeks ago, I went looking for an old picture on an old external hard drive.
 I then, discovered folders of personal images I hadn't even remembered existed.
 I spent hours looking through folder after folder of images forgotten, collecting "dust" on these old drives.
 I also thought of the day my laptop was stolen and with it, two hard drives that had a bunch of my personal digital items on them (work stuff was luckily backed up in many places).
-Those images and documents are gone forever.
+Or the time I lost two hard drives at once.
+They simply stopped working on the same day.
+Those images and documents are gone forever OR I can pay $1000 to see if they can possibly be recovered.
 I hear people who lose everything from their phone when it dies.
 Again, gone forever.
+My boyfriend is a tech guy.
+He has told me that even the cloud storage we've come to love and rely on is highly vulnerable.
+UGH, right?
+My solution is that it's best to have both hard copies and digital.
+SO, as much as you take so many (TOO MANY) images, make sure you print out the ones most important to you to be sure they are safe.
+And also, try to be more intentional as you take images on your phone.
+It's easy to snap 20 images at a time but you need ONE good one.
+It doesn't have to perfect.
+It just has to capture that memory.

 Every so often, I pull out the old albums from my grandmother's house.
 I go through boxes of prints I am starting the daunting task of scanning and putting into new albums.
 I even have some framed prints that I still keep in my home.
 I love seeing my family back then, my grandmother and her siblings at a young age, my mother and hers as well and then, of course, us when we were little.
 At the time, you could only get prints.
 You didn't just buy the negatives.
 And, so, I have these memories because they were printed and on high quality papers that would last.

 How are you going to hand down your images someday?
 We take SO MANY.
 I have almost 14,000.
 YES, FOURTEEN THOUSAND images on my phone and that's just since the last time I deleted a bunch.
 Add on all of the images I take with my camera and that people send me.
 How do you hand that down?
 Do you hand over a hard drive or a password to cloud storage and say, "here you go.
 Good luck weeding through 100,000+ pictures I took over my lifetime."
 Are they even organized to easily locate images?
-I can say, I'd be pretty annoyed if someone did that to me.
+I can say, I'd be pretty annoyed if someone did that to me and I wouldn't ever actually look through them all and enjoy all of the memories of those special moments.
 Plus, we don't even know what formats pictures will be in.
 I used to give CDs but my computer doesn't even have a CD drive.
 USBs are already becoming obsolete.
 Technology changes FAST.
 When you have digitals, you have to back up everything and continue backing it all up to the latest technology.
 Even if you have it in a cloud, there is no guarantee it will be safe and free from loss.

 So, that brings me to the benefits of product over digitals.
 If you spend money on a photo shoot with a professional, you are wanting great images of your kids and your family, memories that will last a lifetime, if you can easily view them.
 How fun to go back 20 years from now when your children are off to or out of college and see those beautiful moments you spent together when they were little.
 How great to hand down some tangible products, easily viewable to them and their future kids and grandkids.
 To me, THAT is the long term reason why we take photos and the reason we invest in photography.